 Maintain safe clearances from electrical power lines and apparatus.
-The aerial lift does not provide protection from contact or proximity to two or more electrically charged conductors.
+The aerial lift does not provide protection from contact or proximity to an electrically charged conductors and another conductor.

 Never allow anyone on the ground to touch the unit when the lift is being used to work on or near electrical lines.